Sub-subject: Martin Luther King - Non-violence (Ahimsa) (Baptist). Syllabus:

 “The teachings of Henry David Thoreau revived in our movement for non-violent struggle for civil rights” Martin Luther King

-A professor of King, who had met Gandhi recommended to visit the Gandhi family in India.
+A professor of King, who had met Gandhi recommended visiting the Gandhi family in India.
 In a speech at an Indian radio 1959, King said:

 “In a literal sense, Mahatma Gandhi incarnates in his life certain universal principles that are inherent in the moral structure of the universe, and these principles are as ineluctable as the law of gravity.”
 Martin Luther King